Wiscasset And Quebec Railroad

 The narrow gauge’s roots date back to the 1830’s, when the townspeople of Wiscasset, Maine wished to revive their dying seaport with a railroad connection, and when the state legislature was interested in establishing a railroad connection with Quebec.
 The Kennebec and Wiscasset Railroad was chartered in 1854 to build Wiscasset’s connection to other railroads.
 Little action was taken until the 1890’s when a few wealthy locals revived the dream and the Kennebec and Wiscasset’s successor, the Wiscasset and Quebec Railroad, was formed.
 It was decided that in order to save on construction and operation costs, the W&Q would be a two foot gauge road.

 Construction began in June of 1894.
 Operations to Weeks Mills, 28 miles north of Wiscasset, began on February 20, 1895.
 Albion, 44 miles away and the end of the first leg to Quebec, was reached in November of that year.
 The company, in debt, paused in their push for Quebec at this point.
-Several years later, the second leg was started, but was halted by Maine Central tracks at Burnham Junction.
+Several years later, the second leg was started, but was halted due to a dispute in crossing the Maine Central tracks at Burnham Junction.

 Settling down to business, the W&Q bought two brand new Portland Company Forneys, numbers 2 & 3, in 1894.
 Operations were sufficient to provide enough income to keep going, but the W&Q had accumulated a lot of debt during construction and afterwards.
 After several periods in receivership, it was bought out by a gentleman by name of Leonard Atwood, who reorganized the railroad into the Wiscasset, Waterville, and Farmington Railroad in 1901.
 The W&Q was dead for the time being.